Research

 Available working papers:

-Coalition governments shape the political life in most established parliamentary democracies.
-To understand the circumstances that affect which type of cabinet forms and the partisan dynamics which impact the stability of governments is therefore of highest interest.
-In my research, I also look at the interplay of political institutions and coalition governments.
-Which influence do institutions have on government formation?
-And how do coalitions make use of legislative institutions such as committee chairs?
+Coalition governments play a pivotal role in the political landscape of most established parliamentary democracies.
+Understanding the circumstances that influence the formation of different types of cabinets and the partisan dynamics impacting government stability is therefore of utmost importance.
+In my research, I also explore the interplay between political institutions and coalition governments.
+How do institutions shape government formation?
+How do multi-level structures influence coalitions on the state and the national level?
+And how do coalitions utilize legislative mechanisms, such as committee chairs, to wield influence?

 Publications: